huntresslabs/deployment-scripts/Powershell/README.md

 ## Deploying the Huntress Agent using PowerShell

 This PowerShell script will install the Huntress Agent.
 The script will automatically download the installer from the Huntress servers and run it.
-The script does basic error checking and logging as well.
+The script does error checking and logging as well.
 (It will check to see if the agent is already installed and also verfiy the installation completed.)

-You have the option to hard code your Huntress account key and the organization key in the script or pass either as an argument to the script.
+You have the option to hard code your Huntress account key, organization key, and optional tags in the script or pass either as an argument to the script.
 [Click here for more details regarding the Account Key and Organization Key.](https://support.huntress.io/article/7-using-account-and-organization-keys)

 The script supports the following mutually exclusive command-line switches:
-* `-reregister` - Force the agent to re-register (useful if previously deployed with the incorrect account key)
+* `-reregister` - Force the agent to re-register (useful for clean install)
 * `-reinstall` - Re-install the agent (useful for "repairing" an agent; this will replace all the files are restart the services)
+* `-uninstall' - Forces the agent to uninstall itself; useful for corrupted installs

 Usage:
 ```
-powershell -executionpolicy bypass -f ./InstallHuntress.powershellv1.ps1 [-acctkey <account_key>] [-orgkey <organization_key>] [-reregister] [-reinstall]
+powershell -executionpolicy bypass -f ./InstallHuntress.powershellv2.ps1 [-acctkey <account_key>] [-orgkey <organization_key>] [-tags <optional_tags_here>] [-reregister] [-reinstall] [-uninstall]
 ```
 ### Batch File Wrapper